eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Finally, for non-qualified EAAs, the applicable Rulebook may describe how the Relying Party Instance should obtain the relevant trust anchor.

+The above implies that a Relying Party Instance is aware whether the attestation it is requesting from a Wallet Instance is a PID, a QEAA, a PuB-EAA, or a non-qualified EAA.
+Also, the Relying Party Instance stores trust anchors in such a way that, at the time of verification, it is able to distinguish between trust anchors usable either for PIDs, for QEAAs, for PuB-EAAs, or for non-qualified EAAs.

 The technical implementation of the signature verification process depends on which of the standards mentioned in \[Topic 12\] is supported by the Wallet Unit.
 Each of these standards specifies in detail how to carry out electronic signature or seal verification.

 In addition, the Relying Party may want to verify that the Attestation Provider can issue the type of attestation in question.
-This is only needed for non-qualified EAA Providers, as the Relying Party trusts a PID Provider, QEAA Provider or PuB-EAA Provider by default.
+As described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance), this is only needed for non-qualified EAA Providers, as the Relying Party trusts a PID Provider, QEAA Provider or PuB-EAA Provider by default.
 For EAA Providers, the applicable Rulebook may define methods that the Relying Party can use to verify that the EAA Provider is allowed to issue this type of attestation.

 Notes: